 Explanation of Data Bars in Excel

-- Data bars allows us to save time and create a visualization effect in just some couple of minutes only.
-Data bars are same as we have bar chart but the difference is this that the bar charts are objects to excel but data bars are only the interior of cells and they reside in the cell.
+- Data bars allow us to save time and create a visualization effect in just a couple of minutes only.
+Data bars are the same as we have a bar chart, but the difference is that the bar charts are objects to excel, but data bars are only the interior of cells, and they reside in the cell.

-- Data bars works only when we have quantitative data and it is not possible to use the data bars on qualitative data.
-When we insert data bars in excel then the complete range of cells on which we have inserted the data bar is treated as one set and the excel allocates the length of the bar based on the complete data.
+- Data bars work when we have quantitative data, and it is not possible to use the data bars on qualitative data.
+When we insert data bars in excel, then the complete range of cells on which we have inserted the data bar is treated as one set, and the excel allocates the length of the bar based on the complete data.

 - In the data bars, we have many other features that can also be used.
-We can choose to format only that cells that have value above some certain limit, we can choose to format that cells only that has a value that is between given conditions.
+We can choose to format cells that have value above some certain limit; we can choose to format that cells only that has a value that is between given conditions.

-- Like we have the positive and negative axis in a bar chart we can also choose to show the negative and positive value in the same data chart.
-The only difference will be this that there will only be one axis instead of two axes and this makes the data bars more useful to use in cases where we have the negative values also.
+- Like we have the positive and negative axis in a bar chart, we can also choose to show the negative and positive value in the same data chart.
+The only difference will be that there will only be one axis instead of two axes, and this makes the data bars more useful to use in cases where we have negative values also.

 Things to Remember About Data Bars in Excel

-- Data bars only work with the quantitative data.
+- Data bars only work with quantitative data.